nils-braun/b2luigi/README.rst

 Please note, that most of the core features are handled by ``luigi``, so you might want to have a look into the `luigi documentation <https://luigi.readthedocs.io/en/latest/>`_.

-If you find any bugs or want to improve the documentation, please send me a pull request.
+If you find any bugs or want to add a feature or improve the documentation, please send me a pull request!

-This project is in beta.
+This project is in still beta.
 Please be extra cautious when using in production mode.